 Ownership of a can be lost if registration is not renewed 24 hours before the expiration date.
 After a expires, it is sent into a pool where others expired.
 These domains are either put up for auction or reordered by the domain registrar.
 If nobody picks an expired domain during the auction, it will be pushed back into the public pool and made available for registration.

 What Happens If You Miss The Renewal Date?

-If you miss your domain name registration renewal date and it expires, there is a good probability that you can get it back during a grace period (if your registrar offers one).
+If you miss your domain registration renewal date and it expires, there is a good probability that you can get it back during a grace period (if your registrar offers one).
 However, your registrar might charge and additional for late renewal.

 What Are Premium Domain Names?